Nastel/TNT4J/README.md

 TNT4J Mission
 =======================================
-* Standard to track application behavior accross users, apps, servers, devices, threads
+* Standard way to track application behavior, activities accross users, apps, servers, devices, threads
 * Dramatically reduce time it takes to troubleshoot application behavior using logging paradigm
 * Performance metrics and application state to reduce diagnostic time
-* Simple to understand and use
+* Simple programming model for ease of use
 * Improve quality and readability of logs to accelerate diagnostics
-* Enrich log entries for automated analysis
+* Enrich log entries for automated analysis.
+Manual analysis is just painfully long
-* Decrease or eliminate development of custom code
+* Decrease or eliminate development of custom code required to track behavior and activities
+* Independent of the underlying storage, formats

 TNT4J Concepts
 ========================================